 These dogs are a varied collection in terms of size, coat, personality, and overall appearance.

-Where to find your dog
+How to find a dog

 A shelter is an organization, with a physical location, that rescues animals within the community.
 Your city probably has one or more city-sponsored shelters.
 Most shelters are at least partially government-funded.
 If it doesn't matter to you what dog breed you take home, a shelter is a good place to start because they get dogs of all types who just need a loving home.

 A rescue group does not necessarily have a physical location (although they sometimes do).
 They are usually entirely volunteer-run and usually funded by donations and/ or grants.
 Animals taken in by a rescue group will likely be fostered by a volunteer.
 While it might be unlikely to find a purebred dog at a shelter or rescue group, it's not unheard of, so if you have your heart set on a certain dog breed, keep checking in.

-Learn about their personality
+Learn about the dog's personality